anirudha-8/Parcel_Bundler_Mastery/README.md

 This repository is a self-journey to master Parcel Bundler.
 Parcel is a powerful web application bundler that offers zero configuration, blazing fast performance, and a plethora of features that streamline the development workflow.
 This project documents my learning process, experiments, and projects built using Parcel.

+I'm going to walk through setting up Parcel for various different common project setups, all in a single project.
+A large focus throughout the video will be observing how easy Parcel makes these setups and what it's auto-configuring for you.
+Throughout the video we'll cover:

+- Setting up a minimal Parcel project from scratch
+- Hot Module Replacement
+- Vue
+- React
+- Svelte
+- Typescript
+- Modern JS features like conditional chaining, including fallbacks
+- Browserslist to customize those fallbacks for cross-browser support
+- Importing images in JavaScript
+- Sass
+- Stylus
+- Styled Components
+- Pug
+- Multiple entry points

+This project isn't intended to be used for a realistic app, since it includes several setups all in one, but I will be showing my commits along the way and pushing up the project to Github for anyone following along who wants to review the code.

 ## Table of Contents

 - [Introduction](#introduction)